linode/docs/docs/applications/configuration-management/configure-apache-with-salt-stack/index.md

     This step uses Salt's [apache module](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.apache.html), (not to be confused with the `apache_site` module used in the previous step), to create your site's virtual host configuration file.
 The `this` variable signifies what would traditionally be include with `VirtualHost` within angle brackets in an Apache configuration file: `<VirtualHost *:80>`.

-1. Enable your new virtual host configuration file"
+1. Enable your new virtual host configuration file:

     {{< file "/srv/salt/apache-debian.sls" yaml >}}
 ...